Mark Bailey, chair

 In this course we will explore the state-of-the-art in natural language processing, that is, algorithms for extracting useful information from written text, and tools that employ these algorithms in various ways.
 Topics include NL parsing, morphological analysis, part-of-speech tagging, semantic mapping of terms, knowledge representation, and ontologies.
 A particular domain of interest, though not an exclusive one, will be the extraction of knowledge from abstracts of scientific papers in bio-medicine.
 Prerequisite, CPSCI 110.
 Maximum enrollment, 10.

 Study of the translation of high-level languages into assembly language.
 Topics will include tokenizing, parsing, type checking, code generation and optimization.
 Each student will implement a significant portion of a compiler.
 Programming intensive.
 Prerequisite, 210, 220 and 240.
 Maximum enrollment, 24.
-Campbell.
+Bailey.

 Study of how computers are built.
 Starting with fundamental logic gates, students will learn how to construct fundamental computational, memory and control components using digital logic.
 Students study the implementation of arithmetic logic units, processor control and datapath design.
 Topics will include performance analysis, pipelining, cache design, virtual memory, disk storage, and multicore design.
 Theory intensive.
 Prerequisite, 240.
 Some programming required.
 Maximum enrollment, 24.
 Bailey.

 Discussion of the canon of standard algorithms, with analysis of time and space complexity.
 Topics will include, among others: sorting, searching and selection; numerical algorithms; string matching; graph algorithms; parallel algorithms; non-determinism and NP-completeness.
 Theory intensive.
-Prerequisite, 111 and 123.
+Prerequisite, 111 or 112, and 123.
 Maximum enrollment, 24.